frenetic-be/d3lines/API.md

 <!-- MARKER_STROKE_WIDTH -->
 <a name="plot_option_marker_stroke_width"></a>**`marker_stroke_width`** - a width/thickness or an array of widths for the marker edges.
 By default, `marker_stroke_width = 1.0`.
-Note that this option only affects the lines that have markers.
+Note that this option only affects lines that have markers.

 If `marker_stroke_width` is a float, all markers will have the same stroke width.
 Use an array (of floats) to specify different marker stroke widths for different lines.
 If the array length is less than the number of lines, the marker stroke widths will be repeated.